Understand how to support your business and workforce through this global health emergency

-Employers should try and agree a plan with the employee before they go on holiday.
+Employers should try and agree a plan with the employee before they go on holiday or to work abroad.
 The employer will need to ensure the employee does return as planned and is working from home and does not, for example, take the opportunity for a longer holiday.

 Employers should remember the following with regards to the traffic light system.